labelle/evo-css-switch/README.md

 ## usage

-In your HTML document, place the following code as instructed...
+You will need the following code snippets in your your HTML documents.

-The document head, where your CSS style sheets would go.
+Include this in the document head, where your CSS style sheets would go.

 ```html
 		<!-- Place css here with unique title like "style1,style2,style3....." and with class="new" to toggle through all styles -->